 Discover the device and verify the device management; see 2.14 "How do I discover devices?" (p.
-34).

-Configure and manage the discovered device

-Update parameters on a model-driven NE configuration or state schema tree; see 8.3 "How do I configure device objects?" (p.
-97).

-Deploy NE configuration templates to one or more devices; see 9.20 "How do I create a deployment?" (p.
-132).

-Create services over devices

-Configure services as required using service templates; see the NSP Service Management Guide.

-Monitor, maintain, and troubleshoot devices

-Configure alarm settings, and monitor incoming alarms to check the type and characteristics of the alarms, and to resolve the network problems or physical equipment failures identified by the alarms; see the NSP Network and Service Assurance Guide.

-Configure OAM testing to troubleshoot network problems and for SLA verification; see "OAM tests" in the NSP Data Collection and Analysis Guide .

-Familiarize yourself with the Network Map and Health dashboard; see "Monitoring network health" in the NSP Network and Service Assurance Guide.

-Collect statistics to monitor network and service performance, compile equipment usage and billing data, and ensure SLA compliance; see the NSP Data Collection and Analysis Guide.
+32).
+Configure and manage the discovered device 16 - Update parameters on a model-driven NE configuration or state schema tree; see 7.4 "How do I configure device objects?" (p.
+89).
+17 -Deploy NE configuration templates to one or more devices; see 8.20 "How do I create a deployment?" (p.
+120).
+Create services over devices 18 -Configure services as required using service templates; see the NSP Service Management Guide.
+Monitor, maintain, and troubleshoot devices 19 Configure alarm settings, and monitor incoming alarms to check the type and characteristics of the alarms, and to resolve the network problems or physical equipment failures identified by the alarms: see the NSP Network and Service Assurance Guide.
+20 Configure OAM testing to troubleshoot network problems and for SLA verification; see "OAM tests" in the NSP Data Collection and Analysis Guide .
+21 -Familiarize yourself with the Network Map and Health dashboard; see "Monitoring network health" in the NSP Network and Service Assurance Guide.
+22 -Collect statistics to monitor network and service performance, compile equipment usage and billing data, and ensure SLA compliance; see the NSP Data Collection and Analysis Guide.

-Configure charts and Analytics reports as needed; see the NSP Data Collection and Analysis Guide and the Analytics Report Catalog.